lukasborawski/vue-use-state-effect/.github/README.md

 ---

 There might be a need to extend the composable that you're sharing.
 Maybe add some additional data that is coming from the other composable, or some global handler dedicated to the wider context.
-Since the `UseStateEffetct` works with one, and current instance of Vue component it's not possible to initialize one (composable) inside another.
+Since the `useStateEffect` works with one, and current instance of Vue component it's not possible to initialize one (composable) inside another.
 However, each shared composable is able to receive additional options (within `...args`) while initialization.

 ```typescript
 type UseStateEffectComposableReturn = Record<string, Ref | ComputedRef | Function>